emqx/mqtt-to-webhook/README.md

 This tutorial will show you how to ingest MQTT data and client events to a webserver through EMQX webhook integration.

+Using EMQX's Webhook integration can bring the following advantages to your business:

+- **Pass Data to More Downstream Systems**: Webhook can easily integrate MQTT data into more external systems like analytics platforms, cloud services, etc., enabling multi-system data distribution.
+- **Real-Time Response and Trigger Business Processes**: Through Webhook, external systems can receive MQTT data in real-time and trigger business processes, enabling quick responses.
+For example, receiving alarm data and triggering business workflows.
+- **Customize Data Processing**: External systems can further process the received data as needed, implementing more complex business logic, without being limited by EMQX's functionalities.
+- **Loosely Coupled Integration Method**: Webhook uses a simple HTTP interface, providing a loosely coupled way of system integration.

+In summary, Webhook integration provides real-time, flexible, and customized data integration capabilities, satisfying the need for flexible and rich application development.

+## Advantages and Disadvantages

 Webhook is available in EMQX Open Source, but it offers both advantages and disadvantages compared to EMQX Enterprise, which directly integrates with the database.

 **Advantages**